puppetlabs/puppet-docs/source/puppet/4.9/lang_data_abstract.md

         path => Optional[String[1]]}]
 ```

 This data type would match the same values as the previous example, but the `path` key is optional.
-If present, `path` must match `String[1]`.
+If present, `path` must match `String[1]` or Undef.

 ``` puppet
 Struct[{mode            => Enum[read, write, update],